 When your hands feel good, it’s easy to underestimate their role, but when something is wrong, hand pain can lead to difficulty eating, getting dressed, writing, and a plethora of other daily activities.
 At Orthopaedic Podiatric & Spine Institute, the highly trained team can address your hand pain and help you find a solution.
-With office locations in Munster and Crown Point, Indiana, Dr. Harry Moffitt, who has completed an extensive fellowship in hand surgery, can determine the best course of action for your hand issues.
+With office locations in Munster and Crown Point, Indiana, we can determine the best course of action for your hand issues.
 Call today or go online to schedule your appointment.

 To properly function, your hands require muscles, bones, tendons, and joints to all work together in harmony.
 When one malfunction, it can impact both sensation and movement throughout your hand.